azamat-li/laravel-8-with-my-sql-wood-master-site-template/README.md

 ## License

-The license for template the [MIT license](https://opensource.org/licenses/MIT).
+The license for template is the [MIT license](https://opensource.org/licenses/MIT).